Ubiquitously Uzbekistan – The State of Affairs in Uzbekistan

 Finally, A Touch on China

 We asked him what the Uzbeks think of the Chinese.
 He told us a surprising view.
 He said the Uzbeks think of the Chinese as robots.
 They work, eat, work and eat.
 This seems to suggest that these are Chinese migrant workers.
 He also told us that their own Uzbek president has amended the constitution, like President Xi has.
-However, Uzbekistan is a democracy with free elections.
+Uzbekistan does have elections, despite being generally viewed as an authoritarian country, and Mr. S was talking about how he was going to vote in the next election.

 Sources